systemjs/systemjs/README.md

 SystemJS
 ===========

-Extensions for the new ES6 System browser loader, which will be natively provided in browsers. _Note that parts of the specification are still being completed, so that this project is subject to change._

-A small (10KB minfied) collection of extensions to the System loader, for supporting AMD, CommonJS and global script loading, aiming to ease the transition to ES6.

-Additionally, as native implementations of `System` arise, this library aims to smooth over any inconsistencies or missing practical functionality needed within the native `System` loader implementations across different browsers, just like jQuery provides for the DOM.
+Spec-compliant universal module loader - loads ES6 modules, AMD, CommonJS and global scripts.

-Extensions are self-contained additions to the `System` global, which can be applied individually (see [lib](https://github.com/guybedford/systemjs/tree/master/lib)) or all together ([dist/system.js](https://github.com/guybedford/systemjs/blob/master/dist/system.js)).
+Designed as a small collection of extensions to the ES6 specification System loader, which can be applied individually (see [lib](https://github.com/guybedford/systemjs/tree/master/lib)) or all together ([dist/system.js](https://github.com/guybedford/systemjs/blob/master/dist/system.js)).

+Features include:

 * **Formats:** Dynamically load AMD, CommonJS and global scripts (as well as ES6 modules) detecting the format automatically, or with format hints.
 * **Map:** Map configuration.
+* **Versions:** Multi-version support for semver compatible version ranges (`@^1.2.3` syntax).
 * **Plugins:** A dynamic plugin system for modular loading rules.
-* **Versions:** Multi-version support for semver compatible version ranges (`@^1.2.3` syntax).

 Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (17KB minified) for a combined footprint of 27KB.
+In future, with native implementations, the polyfill should no longer be necessary.
+Like jQuery provides for the DOM, this library can smoothes over inconsistiencies or missing practical functionality provided by the native System loader.

 Runs in the browser and NodeJS.